 Q. Why did only one of the lepers return to thank Jesus?

 A. Only one leper turned back because he realized his healing and felt compelled to give thanks.
-It shows how people can easily take blessings for granted.
+It shows how most people take blessings for granted.

 Q: What can we learn from the actions of the Samaritan?

-A: His action shows us the importance of being thankful and recognizing when we have received help or blessing in our lives.
+A: His action reminds us to be thankful when we receive help or blessings in our lives.

 Q: How does this apply today?